someengineering/resoto.com/docs/getting-started/install-resoto/kubernetes.md

 $ helm install resoto resoto/resoto -f <values.yaml>
 ```

-And just like that, you have Resoto running in your Kubernetes cluster!
+And just like that, you have Resoto running in a Kubernetes cluster!
 A collect run will begin automatically.
 This first collect usually takes less than 3 minutes.

 ## Launching the Resoto Command-Line Interface